aditya491929/Expense_App_Flutter/README.md

-# expense_app
+# Expense App Flutter

-A new Flutter project.
+An app built using flutter thst maintains weekly expenses.
+***
 ## Getting Started

 This project is a starting point for a Flutter application.